swetland/zx81-keyboard/README.md

 The KiCAD files for the schematic and layout are provided.
-The [export](export/) directory contains PDF versions for convenient online viweing.
+The [export](export/) directory contains PDF versions for convenient online viewing.
 The [gerbers](gerbers/) directory contains the exported gerbers I generated for an order of five PCBs from JLCPCB.

 ![schematic](export/zx81-kbd.schematic.png)